GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 Here are the minimum steps to follow to generate event-level reports:

 1. **Register a source**.
-Refer to [Register attribution sources](/docs/privacy-sandbox/attribution-reporting/register-attribution-source) for more information.
+Refer to [Register attribution sources](/docs/privacy-sandbox/attribution-reporting/register-attribution-source) for the instructions.
 Note that [the steps](/docs/privacy-sandbox/attribution-reporting/register-attribution-source/#step-1-initiate-source-registration) are different for clicks and views.

 1. **Register a trigger**.
-Refer to [Register attribution triggers](/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger) for more information.
+Refer to [Register attribution triggers](/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger) for the instructions.

 1.  **Set up an endpoint** with the following URL: {: #event-endpoint }